layershift/kb-layershift/pages/03.enscale/10.ruby/01.jruby-on-enscale/docs.en.md

 !!!
 This process should work for any Rails, Merb, or Rack-based application.
 Please refer to the [Warbler docs](http://rubydoc.info/gems/warbler/1.4.3/frames) for more details.

-Once you have your WAR file, it can be deployed to any Java application server on Jelastic by [upload to the deployment manager](https://kb.layershift.com/deploy-a-simple-application-from-a-zip-war-or-ear-archive-2) in the dashboard.
+Once you have your WAR file, it can be deployed to any Java application server on Enscale by [upload to the deployment manager](../../getting-started/deploy-a-simple-application-from-a-zip-war-or-ear-archive) in the dashboard.